troglobit/troglobit.github.io/content/projects/finit.md

   * Conditions for network/process/custom dependencies
   * Pre/Post script actions
   * Tooling to enable/disable services
-  * Built-in getty
+  * Optional built-in getty
-  * Built-in watchdog, with support for hand-over to [watchdogd](https://troglobit.com/watchdogd.html)
+  * Optional built-in watchdog, with support for hand-over to [watchdogd](https://troglobit.com/watchdogd.html)
-  * Built-in support for Debian/BusyBox `/etc/network/interfaces`
+  * Built-in support for Debian/BusyBox `/etc/network/interfaces`, automatically calls ifup/ifdown
   * Cgroups v2, both configuration and monitoring in `initctl top`
   * Plugin support for customization
-  * Proper rescue mode with bundled `sulogin` for protected maintenance shell
+  * Proper rescue mode with bundled `sulogin` for protected maintenance shell (optional)

 Some of these feature are presented below, for more, see the [online documentation][README] and the following blog posts: